nickyiliwang0000/h/css/css-grids.md

 ### Introducing the `fr` unit

 CSS Grid introduces a new unit of measurement called the `fr` unit, meaning **fraction of the free space in the grid container**.
 The `fr` value is determined after any non-flexible columns or rows are declared.
-Meaning if you have a five column layout and two columns are already set with `100px` each, and the remaining columns are `1fr` each, the free space will be split up into three fractions and distributed evenly.
-This is very similar to how the flex grow and flex shrink properties work.
+Meaning if you have a five-column layout where two columns are set to `100px` each and the remaining columns are `1fr` each, the free space will be split up into three fractions and distributed evenly between the remaining columns.
+This is very similar to how the `flex-grow` and `flex-shrink` properties work.

 Let's change our CSS to match the following: